neivv/aice/Documentation.md

 - `unit_count_completed(int player, int unit_id)` Unit count of only completed units of `unit_id`
 for `player`
 - `sin(int angle_degrees`) and `cos(int angle_degrees)` Calculates sin/cos for an angle of degrees,
 returning a value between -256 and 256.
-Not that the angle is a mathematical angle, e.g angle 0 is towards right and angle 180 is towards left.
+Note that the angle is a mathematical angle, e.g angle 0 is towards right and angle 180 is towards left.

+The following integer expressions work, but are (currently) incompatible with the Mtl plugin's timer customization functionality.
+- `stim_timer` frames of stim remaining, or 0 if the unit is not stimmed
+- `ensnare_timer` frames of ensnare remaining, or 0 if the unit is not ensnared
+- `maelstrom_timer` frames of maelstrom remaining, or 0 if the unit is not maelstromed
+- `lockdown_timer` frames of lockdown remaining, or 0 if the unit is not lockdowned
+- `stasis_timer` frames of stasis remaining, or 0 if the unit is not stasised
+- `irradiate_timer` frames of irradiate remaining, or 0 if the unit is not irradiated
+- `matrix_timer` frames of defensive matrix remaining, or 0 if the unit is not matrixed
+- `death_timer` frames until the unit dies.
+Set for broodlings and hallucinations.
+0 otherwise.

 Additonally any variable name is an integer expression (Variables need to be have been used with `set` at least once), and any [bw variable assignable with `set`][bw-place] is also an integer